 And there’s also quite a tense scene between Haru and Rin.
 This allowed the audience to see a little more of their relationship and how these two characters interact with one another.

-But all in all, though, this episode with filled with a lot of character drama.
+All in all, though, this episode with filled with a lot of character drama.
 But it was riveting, and it surprised me when the episode ended, because it didn’t feel as if it’d been going long enough.
-But with something the Tohru’s grandfather said in this episode and the interaction between Torhu and Kyo at the end, I think we’re heading toward something that I know is coming from having read the manga years ago.
+But with something Tohru’s grandfather said in this episode and the interaction between Torhu and Kyo at the end, I think we’re heading toward something that I know is coming from having read the manga years ago.
 I hope the next episode is what I think it’s going to be.
 I won’t say what exactly it is, but what I will say is that what I’m thinking of is very important backstory.